Prometheus-X-association/lrs-gateway/docs/Personal Learning Record Store BB – Design document.md

 - visualize learning traces in PLRS

-- synchronize PLRS data with external LRS
+- synchronize PLRS data with external LRS (regular push)

 - local access to data for edge computing